-Karen looked equally appalled, staring in surprise at the scalpel before dropping it.
+Karen looked equally appalled, staring in surprise at the scalpel in her hand before dropping it.

-The Storage Space was furious, something about one witness still there.
+Inexplicably, the Storage Space was suddenly furious, something about one witness still there who was being wasted.

-But the screamer was now too busy texting to notice.
+But the screamer was now too busy tapping on her phone to notice.

 Karen sat with her eyes half-closed.

-Amelia was looking at the woman across the counter.
+Amelia was looking at the middle-aged woman.
 “What is it with this neighborhood?
 Has every woman here been beaten?
-Except for the woman who just exited with that little girl?
+Except for the woman who just ran out with that little girl?”

 Karen’s eyes widened at “little girl.”
-Suddenly the poor, long-suffering thing looked terrified.
+Suddenly the poor, long-suffering Karen looked simply terrified.

 The middle-aged woman at last looked up from her phone to repeat her whispered request for the key to Unit 3, shyly but insistently pushing some money across the counter.

-The Storage Space, still completely confused, concentrated on the play of emotions sculpting Amelia’s exquisitely wrought features as she looked deep into the eyes of the woman across the counter.
+The Storage Space, still completely confused, concentrated on the play of emotions sculpting Amelia’s exquisitely wrought features as she looked deep into the middle-aged woman’s eyes.
 Some other thoughts, about Amelia’s jugular veins, slithered through its consciousness but fled like cockroaches from light when the Storage Space sensed them.

 Finally Amelia caressed the money before resolutely pushing it back across the counter.
-Then she reached under the counter and pulled out a key to Unit 3.
+Then she pulled out a key to Unit 3.
 “Why do you need this?”